BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Added 'Product Category' field which is located at Connectors> WooCommerce > Advanced Configuration which is use to Set Odoo Product Category for imported WooCommerce Product.
     - Added 'Default Product Type' field which is located at Connectors> WooCommerce > Advanced Configuration which is use to Set Odoo Product Type for imported WooCommerce Product.
     - Added 'WooCommerce Product Image URL' which is located at Product Binding level, designed to store Other Product Images which will store in woo.product.image.url object instead of initial Image.
+    - We can import woocommerce products which consist different variants and also creates the binding product.template for variable type of products.
+    - We can import woocommerce products which is "grouped" type and make the Kit type Bill of Materials of it.

 * Product Attributes Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.